Invisible Cities by Italo Calvino - Exam

 C) The interplay between reality and imagination

-D) The timeline of historical events
+D) The pursuit of technological advancement

 Created with That Quiz — the site for test creation and grading in math and other subjects.